waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses (Ranked by Agent):**
-    1.  **Poké Doll for Hiker:** The Hiker on 1F will accept the POKé DOLL.
+    - None.
+Need to generate new hypotheses.

 - **Failed Hypotheses:**
+    - The Hiker on 1F will accept the POKé DOLL.
+(Result: Failed.
+Prof. Oak prevents item use.)
     - The Silph Scope will reveal a ghost in Mt.
 Moon.
 (Result: Failed.
 Prof. Oak prevents item use.)
     - The Rocket Grunt on B2F will accept the POKé DOLL.
 (Result: Failed.
 Prof. Oak prevents item use.)
     - Giving the POKé DOLL to the Grunt will make the Hiker on 1F move.
 (Result: Invalidated.)